PowerBi-Projects/ServiceNow/README.md

 # Service Now Power BI Template

 This Power BI template is used for loading Service Now records from the task table using Rest API.
-I used [Alberto Colombo's blog post](https://blog.kofko.xyz/connect-servicenow-and-powerbi) as a reference to create the template.
+I used [Alberto Colombo's blog post](https://blog.kofko.xyz/connect-servicenow-and-powerbi) as a reference to create this template.

 <h1 align="left">
   <img src="ReadMe/screenshot.PNG" />